 Optimize the platform for your audience.
 Seek out plugins or add-ons that will enhance the buying experience for your particular audiences, such as foreign language/foreign shipping support, SEO optimization, mobile support or remarketing capabilities.

 Tell the world!
 It’s no use having an online store if no one knows about it.
-Promote your new venture to your existing mailing list, on your Google My Business Listing, on your website, and in your social channels.
+Promote your new venture to your existing mailing list, on your Google Business Profile, on your website, and in your social channels.
 It may even be worth investing in a direct mail piece to spread the word to existing customers.
 Wherever your audience lives - that’s where you should reach out to them.

 Plan now for the future.
 Think strategically about the future of your e-commerce business.
 As your business grows, prepare to add additional promotion and product listing features.
 Get creative about how you cross-sell and upsell to existing customers.
 Explore live chat options and the creation of product videos, as well as email campaigns to nurture potential buyers.